xlcollaborative/xlc-agreement/agreement.md

 ### Equal Pay

 Each contributor is entitled to an opportunity to receive an equal share of license fees for the project.
-Any sublicense that entitles any contributor to payment must require payment to the contributor who gave the sublicense to start, and to any successor for which any contributor secures [majority approval](#majority).
+Any sublicense that entitles any contributor to payment must require payment to the contributor who gave the sublicense to start, and to any successor for which any contributor secures [majority approval](#majority) after.

 ### Distributing Payments